 This error is expected if the File Server resource moved from its original Windows Server 2019 cluster owner node to a new node and the Storage Migration Service Proxy feature wasn't installed on that node.

 As a workaround, move the destination File Server resource back to the original owner cluster node that was in use when you first configured transfer pairings.

 Install the Storage Migration Service Proxy feature on all nodes in a cluster.

 Run the following Storage Migration Service PowerShell command on the orchestrator computer:

 Register-SMSProxy -ComputerName *destination server* -Force

 Error "Dll was not found" when running inventory from a cluster node

-When attempting to run inventory with the Storage Migration Service orchestrator installed on a Windows Server 2019 failover cluster node and targeting a Windows Server failover cluster general use file server source, you receive the following error:
+When attempting to run inventory with the Storage Migration Service and targeting a Windows Server failover cluster general use file server source, you receive the following errors: